Mooddex/dallel/README.md

 ## 📌 To Be Added Next

-* Backend integration for storing posts and services in MongoDB
+* Backend integration for storing posts and services in PostgreSQL
 * Real-time updates for posts and services (like live feed)
 * User profile editing
 * Like / dislike functionality on posts and services